ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 The important output was not prettier syntax.
 It was a runtime organized well enough that a segfault, invariant failure, or suspicious allocation had an address in the architecture.
-Only then could performance work become more than high-speed archaeology.

 ## GLR and Memory-Layout Optimizations

-Once I could understand the runtime, I directed ChatGPT back toward **reduction**, the operation the parser performs constantly.
-A reduction takes a few pieces of syntax the parser has already recognized and combines them into one larger piece.
-For example, `a`, `+`, and `b` become an addition expression.
+Once I could understand the runtime, I directed ChatGPT back toward **reduction** — the “reduce” from the architecture section above, and the operation the parser performs constantly.

 That small operation touches both major data structures.
 It removes the children from the parser's working stack, then stores them under a new parent in